-And remember that rates vary by company.
+And remember that mortgage rates vary by company.
 Just because a lender is the fastest, doesn’t mean they’ll be the cheapest for you.
 It’s important to weigh convenience against rates and fees when choosing a lender.

 Here’s how to do that.

-Pros of applying for a mortgage online
+Reasons to apply for a mortgage online

 There are some clear benefits to working with a digital-first mortgage lender: